Playing the odds.

 - Use reputable services.

-- Install good basic anti-malware protection and security software.
+- Use good security software.

 - Don’t upload sensitive information without encrypting it.2